whg-training/whg-training-resources/docs/statistical_modelling/regression_modelling/regression_as_a_model.md

 variable given the genotypes.
 :::

 Let's write that model out in full now.
-To keep the notation simple we will use $E$ to mean 'the expression value' and $G$ to mean
+(For a shorter version, see the [linear regression cheatsheet](./linear_regression_cheatsheet.md)).

-'the genotype' for a given sample - if they take specific values we'll denote that by $E=e$ and $G=g$ and so on.
+To keep the notation simple we will use $E$ to mean 'the expression value' and $G$ to mean 'the genotype' for a given sample - if they take specific values we'll denote that by $E=e$ and $G=g$ and so on.
 With that notation here are four ways to write the same model: